EmulatorJS/emulatorjs-chrome-extension/README.md

 Place the rom in `/html/`

-<p>For more systems, please go <a href=https://github.com/ethanaobrien/emulatorjs>here</a>, I own both repositories, the base and the chrome extension adaption.</p>
+<p>For more systems, please go <a href=https://github.com/ethanaobrien/emulatorjs>here</a>, and follow the instructions in the readme.
+I own both repositories.</p>

 <h1>Supported systems!</h1>
 <h2>NES / Famicom</h2>